 - 2. Residual land shall remain undeveloped for either a 40-year timeframe or in perpetuity.
 The residual land will be precluded from additional development by an appropriate legal instrument. - 3.
-In the event that the residual land will remain undeveloped through the use of a conservation easement, an acceptable grantee shall be designated for the easement.
+In the event that the residual land will remain undeveloped through the use of a conservation easement, Larimer County or an acceptable alternate shall be designated as the grantee of the easement.
 The grantee will then be responsible for monitoring the easement. - 4.
 Residual land will be precluded from additional development by an appropriate legal process, e.g., deed restrictions, covenants, etc. The preliminary plat must designate all existing dwellings located on the residual land.
 No principal farm or ranch dwelling or accessory farm or ranch dwelling can be constructed on the residual land unless specifically approved by the county commissioners and designated on the final plat or described in the development agreement or an amendment to the final plat or development agreement.
 Any principal farm or ranch dwelling, and any accessory farm or ranch dwelling(s) must be designed to allow a logical pattern of lots that meet minimum lot size and setback requirements of the applicable zoning district.